nawarian/The-PHP-Website/source/_posts_en/14-games-with-php.blade.md

 Of course as the C library won't provide game-specific features like physics and others.
 So such things would have to be developed on PHP side.

 This extension is not complete yet.
-If you check the MAPPING.md file from the official repository to understand what was already accomplished.
+You can check the MAPPING.md file from the official repository to understand what was already accomplished.

 Even though it is not complete, I decided to play a bit with it and, as